-The majority of our retirement money falls into this category of investment vehicles.
+The majority of our investments fall into this category of investment vehicles.
 They provide the best balance between risk and reward for long-term investing.

-When I used to be a more active investor, I used to invest more in stocks than mutual funds.
+When I was a more active investor, I used to invest more in stocks than mutual funds.
 The majority of my stocks were blue chip stocks (i.e., DOW and S&P500 stocks).
-Now most of my investments are in low-expense mutual funds and ETFs; including about 5% in REIT funds and ETFs.
+Now most of my investments are in low-expense mutual funds and ETFs; including about 5% in Commodities.
 Although investing in individual stocks can bring greater reward, it is also riskier.
-In the end, I found it better to diversify with funds and ETFs; and leverage asset allocation instead.
+In the end, I found it better to diversify with funds and ETFs instead.

 Here is the list of investments under the moderate risk investments group: